 While reading platforms like Kindle and Apple iBooks have DRM controls that prevent unauthorized file sharing, the protection doesn’t exist on most messaging apps.
 That “probably would hold back larger publishers from using NFT technology,” Holzapfel told me, as they couldn’t control the manuscript’s spread.

 But for a copyright holder like a self-published author, unauthorized file sharing might not be such a bad thing.
 As boutique publishers and authors not represented by large publishing houses look for new ways to promote and sell their work outside traditional channels like Amazon and Barnes & Noble, NFTs could become a viable marketing tool and alternative income stream.
 Plus, smart contracts could give the copyright holders access to a cut of secondary markets — like resold books.
 Remember how Amazon built its empire?

 “There are a lot of big players in the market right now who you need to go through, and there will be no need for that anymore.
 People can start to deal between themselves,” Holzapfel said.

-Meanwhile, a second phase of the Catch-42 book launch began April 29 on OpenSea and is still underway.
-Hozapfel is auctioning 30 NFT containing the novel and a limited-run poster of the book’s cover, and proceeds from the sale are being donated to Paradigm Initiative, an NGO that promotes digital inclusion in Africa.
+Like Villaseñor’s book, Hozapfel’s book launch included a similar aspect of charitable contributions.
+The author auctioned NFTs containing the novel and a limited-run poster of the book’s cover, with proceeds from the sale being donated to Paradigm Initiative, an NGO that promotes digital inclusion in Africa.

-“It’s not about earning money,” he told me.
+“It’s not about earning money,” he said.
 “It’s more about showcasing what type of things you can do with NFTs: What type of specials you can create, how you can use smart contracts to distribute the profit to different players.”